Quansight/.github/CODE_OF_CONDUCT.md

 **Reviewing the Report**

-The Quansight COC committee will acknowledge receipt of the incident report within one or two business days.
+The Quansight COC committee will acknowledge receipt of the incident report within two business days.
 They will make all efforts to review the incident report within a week to determine:

 * whether this is an ongoing situation;
 * whether there is a threat to anyone’s physical safety;